 A command may have sessions other than those required for authorization.
 One use of an extra session is to encrypt a command or response parameter.
-If an extra encrypting session were removed by an attacker, the TPM would not properly encrypt/decrypt the data and could, as a result, either operate on the wrong data or fail to encrypt a response parameter.
+If an extra encrypting session were removed by an attacker, the TPM would not properly encrypt/decrypt the data and could, as a result, fail to encrypt a response parameter.
 To prevent removal of extra encrypting sessions, the nonceTPM of each of these sessions is included in the HMAC computation of the first authorization session of a command.
 If an extra session is removed by an attacker, the first authorization will fail and the command will not be executed.

-To simplify the logic in the TPM, the nonceTPM of any session used for encryption of command or response data is included in the HMAC computation for the first session even if it is also an authorization session.
-This may result in the nonceTPM of the first authorization session being used twice in the same HMAC computation.
+To simplify the logic in the TPM, the nonceTPM of any session used for encryption of command or response data is included in the HMAC computation for the first session even if the encrypt or decrypt session is also an authorization session.